-Following each trial, participants were asked to write down any comments they had about their perception of the illusion (open feedback).
-Phenomenological aspects of the illusion were then systematically assessed with a questionnaire adapted from the classical RHI questionnaire (Botvinick & Cohen, 1998; Longo et al., 2008).
+Following each experimental block, participants were asked to write down any comments they had about their perception of the illusion (open feedback).
+Phenomenological aspects of the illusion were then systematically assessed with a questionnaire adapted from the classical RHI questionnaire (Botvinick and Cohen, 1998; Longo et al., 2008) using a banded visual analogue scale (Matejka et al., 2016).
 Questions one through six were scored positively from 0 to 10, whereas questions seven through ten pertain to the feeling of disownership and were therefore reverse-coded for the analysis (0 -> 10, 1 ->9, etc.).
 This was done so that all ten questions were combined to calculate an overall illusion-score with a possible range of 0 to 100.
 A score of 100 represents the highest possible 'embodiment score', whereas a score of 0 would reflect a complete loss of ownership and agency of the seen hand.